My I-130 petition is for:

 Complicating matters further, the wait can be extended by country limits.
 The law puts a cap on the number of immigrants that can come to the United States from any one country.
 Currently, no more than seven percent of the total amount of people immigrating to the United States in a single fiscal year can come from a single country.
 Most countries are not affected by this cap.
 But people from countries with high levels of immigration to the United States, such as India, Mexico and the Philippines, will experience this cap that can make the wait for a green card much longer.
 For a more comprehensive overview, see how the United States immigration system works.

 This process may take just a few months for the F2A category or several years for the F4 category.
-When the visa number becomes available, the foreign national may proceed with consular processing (or adjustment of status if already inside the United States).
+When the visa number becomes available, the National Visa Center informs the foreign national to proceed with consular processing (or adjustment of status if already inside the United States).